rajshah001/post-compass/README.md

 ## Usage

-1. Visit X, LinkedIn, or Reddit
+1. Click the Post Compass extension icon in Chrome's toolbar
-2. Click the floating "PC" button to open the sidebar
+2. The sidebar opens with the full interface
 3. Write your thought and click "Rewrite with AI"
 4. Use "Fill [Platform]" buttons to inject content directly into composers
 5. Or use "Go to [Platform]" to navigate to compose pages